Think about this, why do you want to be charming in the first place?

 And though they’re able to say back to you exactly what you just said, you KNOW they weren’t really listening; it was just that they managed to somehow yank your words out of their memory and regurgitate them to you?

 By the way, people are able to do this due to a thing known as the phonological loop, a part of the brain that takes whatever is coming into your ears, and it plays it over and over again for a few seconds in your head after you hear it.

 There you have it.
 An ability to regurgitate what you didn’t truly listen to. (read my article about the difference between listening and not talking)

 But don’t do this!
 A lack of presence negates charm.
 Again; maintain eye contact, listen and be attentive.

-6) Acknowledge and understand that there are 2 types of charm and charisma within you, and engage people
+Key Number 6 – Acknowledge & understand that there are 2 types of charm & charisma within you

 A great woman who is confident in herself can utilize both of these with ease, without dampening people’s spirits.